ropensci-archive/learngganimate/shadow_wake.md

     ## stat_identity: na.rm = FALSE
     ## position_identity

 So let's suppose I want to exclude the second layer (the black dots I added over the top of the coloured ones).
-I can do this by setting `exclude_later = 2`:
+I can do this by setting `exclude_layer = 2`:

 ``` r
 newanim2 <- base_pic +